caiostringari/deepwaves/README.md

 **MobileNet** | **Upcoming** | - |
 **EfficientNet** | **Upcoming** | - |

-**Note**: These model was trained from the scratch with data processed by Pedro Guimarães.
+**Note**: These models were trained from the scratch with data processed by Pedro Guimarães.

 **La Jument (100K dataset)**